 But how to engage them in activities that would set them on a lifelong pathway of healthy life skills and choices?

 On September 17th 1987, an idea struck!
-"Give a kid a stick and they know instinctively what to do; prod, swing, lever, imagine, play and learn.
+"Give a kid a stick and they know instinctively what to do with it; prod, swing, lever, imagine, play and learn.

 It took the next ten years to build the iKiSticks and another five to create the iKi Music but when they were put together Kim realised he had created something that could change lives.

 Over the years as he built the physical components of the program, Kim thought about the things that had cemented his attraction to TKD.
+They were the same things that make so many sports and hobby clubs so powerfully positive.
 The Values.
 The sense of community and belonging, honesty and courtesy, of mutual respect and learning with and looking after your friends, sharing family and community connection.

-So, in the early 2000s the iKi Principles and Pledge and leadership components were added to the classes and students responded on a whole new level.
+So, in the early 2000s the iKi Rulz, the Pledge and leadership components were added to the classes - and students responded on a whole new level.

 The iKiFit Safe Respectful Learners program was launched in 2003.
 A truly unique physical activity program that gets people of all ages excited about learning and healthy lifestyle.
 With content for beginner to advanced levels it is combined with a leadership program that turns senior students into leaders and helps build happy healthy strong futures.